Ajda Pekkan: Image

-Pekkan, who appeared in many movies in the 1960s, was criticized by some men in the media for her new style and physics, and in the second year of her acting career she published a sensational article on the magazine Bikini, titled "I destroy the idols".
+Pekkan, who appeared in many movies in the 1960s, was criticized by some men in the media for her new style and physique, and in the second year of her acting career she published a sensational article on the magazine Bikini, titled "I destroy the idols".

 Pekkan, who had become known for her songs and new style, was also much talked about in the media due to her fashion sense.
 In an interview, she said: "How I have been seen until today, I continue to be like that in the future.
 As a soldier's daughter, I can not do anything that is different from my style."
 Naim Dilmener published a book titled Hür Doğdum Hür Yaşarım in 2007 about Ajda Pekkan's life and music career.
 Pekkan's views on feminism are included in her biography.

 Pekkan is an activist for women and has spoken against issues such as domestic violence, abuse of women, illiteracy, discrimination, and has released a music video addressing the issue of "violence against women".
 In 2013, Hürriyet prepared a TV commercial about liberty for all, in which Pekkan performed the song "Hürriyet Benim" (Liberty is Mine).

 In the album Güldünya Şarkıları, which various artists prepared for the purpose of helping the Domestic Violence Emergency Helpline, Pekkan performed the song "Kadın Dediğin", and together with Aynur Doğan, she promoted the album by performing the song "Keçe Kurdan", which had previously been banned by a court decision.
 Pekkan was the first artist to support to the democratic initiative proposed by the 60th government of Turkey.